A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Follow-up Strategy Implications

 The test statistic distributions for 1000 realizations of follow-up campaigns of 60 alerts based on the conditions of both alerts are displayed in Figure \ref{fig:TS_distribution}.
 We determine the significance level at which we would be able to claim CC SNe contribute to the TeV-PeV IceCube flux by taking the median value of our alternative hypothesis ($\lambda \neq 0.0$) distributions and calculating the fraction of the null hypothesis distribution ($\lambda = 0.0$) greater than the median test statistic.
 This fraction can be interpreted as the frequentist p-value.
 Figure \ref{fig:TS_distribution} shows that our sensitivity for detecting an excess of CC SNe temporally and spatially coincident with IceCube alerts is greater when redshift information is available and if CC SNe make up a large fraction of the TeV-PeV neutrino flux.

 We then further the analysis of the viability of this type of study by calculating the discovery potential for follow-up campaigns with increasing numbers of alerts.
 The result of this calculation is displayed for the same three values of $\lambda$ in Figure \ref{fig:ev1_significance}.
 The cases of every candidate having available redshift information and no candidates having available redshift information are taken as the boundary cases of the best and worst case scenarios.
 We note that a few alerts are required before the p-value is expected to differ from 1.0 in all cases, but that this behavior is explained by the fact that we use the median test statistic to calculate the p-value.
-The consequence of this metric is more than 50\% of the realizations must have a test statistic above 0.0 for a p-value less than one to be achievable, and it takes a certain number of alerts to reach that point.
+The p-value is fraction of null hypothesis test statistics strictly greater than the median of the signal hypothesis test statistic distributions, so the median must be larger than zero in order to produce a p-value less than one.
+Due to the low detection efficiency of signal events, follow-up campaigns of few alerts are very likely to be statistically consistent with background and hence produce test statistic distributions that are predominantly composed of test statistics of zero.
 Based on this calculation, optical follow-up campaigns of this nature would require approximately 60 follow-ups before an excess of temporally and spatially coincident CC SNe could be detected at the $3\sigma$ confidence level in the case that photometric redshift information is available for each candidate and that CC SNe account for 100\% of the TeV-PeV neutrino flux.
 In the less optimistic case where CC SNe account for a smaller percentage of the TeV-PeV neutrinos, or redshift information is unable to be obtained, the required number of follow-ups can easily exceed 200.
 The IceCube event rate is approximately 1 alert per month, and typically 1 in every three alerts is observable from CTIO based on solar and atmospheric conditions.